 You can customize these cookies by adding in your own favorite additions.
 I have experimented quite a bit with add ins and all of them turn out great!

-Here is a list of some of my favorites additions to these cookies:
+Here is a list of some of my favorites additions to these oatmeal and chocolate chip cookies: